Step 4. Specify Target Server

 At this step of the wizard, specify credentials to access the target Oracle server.

 Windows-Based Oracle Server

-The user account must be a member of the local Administrator group and have sysdba privileges.
+- The user account must be a member of the local Administrator group and have sysdba privileges.

 Linux-Based Oracle Server

-The user account must be a member of the dba group.
+Consider that the user account must be a member of the dba group.

 Use the native Veeam Explorer for Oracle abilities to elevate your account to root and add it to the sudoers file.
 To do this, click Advanced and select corresponding check boxes.